 Nationality: Netherlands, Indonesia

 Affandi was an Indonesian artist.
 Born in Cirebon, West Java, as the son of R. Koesoema, who was a surveyor at a local sugar factory, Affandi finished his upper secondary school in Jakarta.
 He gave up his studies to pursue his desire to become an artist.
-Beginning in 1934, Affandi began teaching ...more
+Beginning in 1934, Affandi began teaching himself how to paint.
+He married Maryati, a fellow artist.
+One of his children, Kartika also became an artist. ...more

 Birthplace: Cirebon, Indonesia